 Biography

 Known for combing fierce creativity with entrepreneurship, von Wiehler launched Orchestra VOX in Oxford, UK in 2016 – a chamber orchestra dedicated to the intersection of classical music and social impact.
 From 2016 to 2024, she conducted over 100 concerts, operas, and multimedia performances which she wrote and designed.
-In 2023-2024, she was also the assistant conductor at Opéra National de Bordeaux (2023-2024).
-Other highlights include her collaboration with the London Chamber Orchestra, with whom has two recordings (Three Worlds Records), and Opera Holland Park in London.

-Other recent highlights include von Wiehler’s debut at Carnegie Hall’s Zankel Hall with the Sejong Soloists, where she conducted the world premiere of Haemosu’s Celestial Chariot Ride, by Augusta Read Thomas.
-Last season, she also debuted with the Southbank Sinfonia (UK), the Hohot Philharmonic Orchestra (China), and the Orchestre National de Bordeaux Aquitaine, with whom she also led a regional tour across four cities in France.
-Previously, von Wiehler has appeared frequently in the United Kingdom, on numerous occasions with the Oxford Philharmonic Orchestra, Opera Holland Park, and the London Chamber Orchestra (with whom, in addition to concert work, she also has recorded two albums of the works of Ruth Gipps and Benjamin Britten).
-She previously conducted frequently in Ukraine and Russia, including orchestras like the International Symphony Orchestra Lviv, the Kaluga Symphony Orchestra and Yakutsk State Symphony Orchestra.
-Since February 2022, von Wiehler has chosen to curtail her work in Russia.
+Highlights of recent seasons include von Wiehler’s debut at Carnegie Hall’s Zankel Hall with the Sejong Soloists, where she conducted the world premiere of Haemosu’s Celestial Chariot Ride, by Augusta Read Thomas, as well as debuts with leading European orchestras such as Italy’s Filarmonica Arturo Toscanini, the Orchestra Sinfonica Siciliana, and the Orchestra di Padova e del Veneto, and France’s Orchestre National Bordeaux Aquitaine.
+Von Wiehler appears frequently in the UK, on numerous occasions with the Oxford Philharmonic Orchestra, Opera Holland Park, and the London Chamber Orchestra (with whom, in addition to concert work, she also has recorded two albums of the works of Ruth Gipps and Benjamin Britten).
+Before the outbreak of war in 2022, she conducted frequently in Ukraine and Russia, including orchestras like the International Symphony Orchestra Lviv, the Kaluga Symphony Orchestra and Yakutsk State Symphony Orchestra.

 As Music Director of Orchestra VOX, her daring programming has included UK premieres of works by Caroline Shaw, Steve Reich, and Harrison Birtwistle, an ambitious double-bill opera of Poulenc’s La Voix Humaine and Schoenberg’s Erwartung, and multimedia performances such as her original project, Ophelia: an exploration of the psychological intricacies of Shakespeare’s character Ophelia from Hamlet, featuring the music of composers Hans Abrahamsen, Sergei Prokofiev, and fused elements of film and live theatre.
 Throughout her tenure, she also prioritised experimenting with friendly, non-traditional performance spaces in order to encourage wider community access to classical music, and as such the orchestra has performed in homeless shelters, hospitals, nursing homes, refugee detention centres, and even bars, in addition to traditional concert halls.